theonize/Currier/Gloss/Ruth/Ruth.md

 - [Micah 5:2], linked to Jesus by [Matt 2:5-8]

+Ruth is traditionally read at Shavaot/Pentecost
+* this lines up with the harvest theme of the book
+* this also foreshadows the harvest of the Church
+* the also aligns with the complementary roles of Israel and the Church

 Naomi ~ pleasant
 Mara ~ bitter
 Elimelech ~ God is king